netoferraz/Similarity-ANEEL/README.md

 **LanguageModelFile.csv**: csv file with the texts and all information from the norms that are useful to us.

 **get_reps.ipynb**: this is the notebook used to train a language model and to extract the vector representation of each useful text.

+**X_LM.npy**: this is a file that contains the vector representation for each text in 'LanguageModelFile.csv'.

+**most_similar.py**: this script gets the K most similars texts to a given text.